HojouFotytu/Misc-PT-Tools/README.md

 ### Random Tools
 Click the file listed above for more info.

-Go here for misc PTM settings:  https://github.com/PTMagicians/Settings-Archive
+Visit https://github.com/PTMagicians/Settings-Archive for misc PTMagic settings.